 Love never dies but verges on ridiculous peculiarity, fun in its own eccentric fashion.

-Hardly sentient corpses who feed on their own kind – zombies are prolly the last thing on the list to romanticise.
-But that hardly seems fair, when forbidden romance with bloodthirsty shape-shifters are all the rage.
+Hardly sentient corpses, who feed on their own kind – zombies are probably the last thing on anyone’s list to romanticise.
+But that hardly seems fair when forbidden romances with bloodthirsty shape-shifters are now all the rage.
 Judging from the reception of World War Z, a Zombieland 2.0, and the forever Walking Dead, it is clear that the genre would never stay dead for long.
 One certainly has to consider, why the hell not.

-Given speaking roles, they behave less like zombies and lean towards being Goth Anonymous, with a side of serious social anxiety issues.
-With its fairly ludicrous tone, the eccentricity ventures far enough to proclaim love as the cure to the infection.
+Given speaking roles, the creatures behave less like zombies than a member of Goth Anonymous, with a serious side of social anxiety issues.
+Setting a fairly ludicrous tone, the eccentricity then ventures far enough to proclaim love as the cure to the infection.

-Both look almost human when they stand alongside the computer re-animated ‘Boneys’.
-These are the zombies that we might be more acquainted with; they kill without being conflicted about it.
-But there is little danger in the battle, when we are constantly reminded that this is less a zombie film than a coming-of-age tale.
+Both look almost human when they shuffle alongside the computer re-animated ‘Boneys’.
+These are the zombies that are much closer to the ones we are acquainted with; they kill without being conflicted about it.
+But there is little danger in the battle, when we are constantly reminded that this is less a horror film than a warming coming-of-age story.

 Offbeat humour makes for light entertainment.
 It also helps that the action plays over a great music selection including Guns N’ Roses and Scorpions.
 Drawing parallels to Romeo and Juliet and stopping short of the tragedy, the romantic bits may warm some tender hearts.
 For others who expect a little more action, this may drag along like Romero’s shambling zombies.